 Whether you realize it or not, everyone around you can feel the adverse effects of drug addiction.
-The only way to start recovering is by being open and honest with yourself and your counselor.
-You must take a step back and think about your substance use.
+Recovery begins with being open and honest with yourself and your counselor.
+Taking a step back to reflect on your substance use is the first move toward positive change.

-An evaluator will ask questions to better understand what is happening in your life.
-By answering these questions, you can better understand the factors causing you to use.
+An evaluator will ask questions about your life.
+By answering them honestly, you help identify the factors driving your substance use.

-What Questions Are Asked During A Substance Abuse Assessment?
+What Questions are Asked During A Telehealth Substance Abuse Evaluation?

 A counselor will ask you questions about your substance use including alcohol.
 An alcohol abuse evaluation or any substance abuse assessment will ask you questions such as: